Skip to content

 • Signing bonus: Cash, frequently split across Year 1 and Year 2 to bridge what you forfeit by leaving your current employer.
 Highly flexible.

-• Annual stock refreshers: Granted each year at the August review and on promotion, and they vest over five years (quarterly) — comparatively back-loaded, which creates a Year 2–4 dip to plan around.
+• Annual stock refreshers: Granted each year at the August review and on promotion, and they vest over five years (quarterly).
+That's comparatively back-loaded, which creates a Year 2–4 dip to plan around.
 Not part of the initial negotiation, but the main driver of long-term total comp.

 The levers that actually move at Microsoft